 Councils face several pressures which create financial viability risks and increase the amount of revenue required through rates.

-The main causes of the financial pressures are cost shifting, superannuation shortfall, declining government grants, state levies, state and federal regulations, and reporting obligations.
+The main causes of the financial pressures are cost shifting, superannuation shortfall, declining government grants, state levies and an infrastructure renewal gap

 Infrastructure renewal gap

 Victorian councils are responsible for community infrastructure worth $79 billion but if infrastructure is not adequately maintained, replacement costs will be much higher for future ratepayers.
 When assets deteriorate faster than councils can fund their maintenance and renewal there is an infrastructure renewal gap.
 A 2013 Auditor General report confirmed an annual underspend of $225 million.
 As councils have a limited capacity to raise this additional revenue, they often use a range of funding options such as rate rises, lower service levels, asset rationalisation and borrowings.

 Local government cost increases

 It will cost councils 3-4 per cent more this year to deliver the same level and range of services as 2015.
 This is due to council services being affected by growth in construction, material and wage costs, rather than changes in common household goods and services as measured by CPI.
 The main council costs are staff to deliver human-based services; and staff and materials to construct, maintain and upgrade roads and assets.

 Cost shifting occurs when Commonwealth and State programs transfer responsibilities to local government with insufficient funding or grants which don’t keep pace with delivery costs.
 Rates revenue is commonly used to cover funding shortfalls to meet increasing service demands, new government policy, rising costs and community expectations.
 Cost shifting continues to confront councils in the key community service areas of home and community care, public libraries, school crossing supervisors and emergency management.